cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 Quantifying the stress, friction and pore fluid pressure involved in faulting is a major challenge in fault mechanics, and advances in this quantification may facilitate significant breakthroughs in a wide range of problems in tectonics and seismology, from orogenic dynamics through the earthquake cycle.
-Previous workers have demonstrated that by quantifying topographic stress, other components in the Coulomb stress balance may be bracketed [e.g., Cattin et al.,1997; Lamb, 2006; Lutrell et al., 2011].
-Alt
+Previous workers have demonstrated that by quantifying topographic stress, other components in the Coulomb stress balance may be bracketed [e.g., Cattin et al.,1997; Lamb, 2006; Luttrell et al., 2011].
+Each of these studies uses somewhat different approaches and scales; ours are most similar to those of Luttrell [2011], although unlike that study, we consider lithostatic and fluid pressure, fault friction, and normal stress in our analysis, and do not consider forces acting on the Moho.
+Additionally, because of the obliquity of slip during the Wenchuan earthquake, we consider the full three dimensional stress field.

+We consider the complete stress tensor $S$ at a point in the crust to be
+$S = M + T + L$, where $M$ is the topographic stress tensor as described above,
+$T$ is the tectonic stress tensor, and $L$ is the lithostatic pressure tensor.
+In our analysis, $M$ is a full stress tensor with independent and non-zero values for each element; $L$ has only the principal stresses $L_{xx}$, $L_{yy}$ and $L_{zz}$, which all equal $\rho g z$ and off-diagonal (shear) stresses are zero; and $T$ has only horizontal stresses $T_{xx}$, $T_{yy}$ and $T_{xy}$, which are assumed to increase linearly with depth so that the entire upper crust is near the critical failure envelope [e.g., Zoback and Townend].